-We assess social and environmental risks by conducting the Supply Chain Sustainability Survey that covers about 160 confirmation items, including the seven areas of human rights and labor, health and safety, the environment, fair trade and ethics, guality and safety, information security, and social contributions, to confirm the status of compliance with these guidelines and so on.
+We assess social and environmental risks by conducting the Supply Chain Sustainability Survey that covers about 160 confirmation items, including the seven areas of human rights and labor, health and safety, the environment, fair trade and ethics, quality and safety, information security, and social contributions, to confirm the status of compliance with these guidelines and so on.
 The survey targets all of the NTT Group's critical suppliers that account for at least 90% of total procurement value, suppliers of essential components, and suppliers of nonsubstitutable products.
-Also, based on the results of these guidelines also clearly and directly lay out the responsibility for suppliers to communicate the guideline details with their upstream suppliers and encourage them to comply and verify their compliance status.
-In addition, we have also published the NTT Group Green Procurement Standards as a supplement to our environmental guidelines and are requesting that continued efforts be made to reduce greenhouse gas emissions throughout the supply chain.
-We have published these Guidelines in Japanese and English, seeking to communicate to a broad range of the NTT Group's suppliers both in Japan and overseas, and we have incorporated them into supplier contracts to ensure compliance.
+Also, based on the results of these surveys, NTT Group is promoting supplier engagement activities, including direct dialogues with suppliers.